Jango73/qt-plus/README.md

 Uses a grammar file in *XML* format that declares what to check and eventually reject.

 ### CSecureContext
 A class that allows easy secure data exchange between servers and client of any kind.
-Based on RSA (copyright Nedim Srndic) and ROKE, a home made symetric encryption algorithm.
+Based on *RSA* (copyright Nedim Srndic) and *ROKE*, a home made symetric encryption algorithm.

 ### CHTTPServer
 Implements the base functionalities (GET and POST) of an *HTTP* server (see RFC 7230).
 Can do the following:
-* Handles GET and POST requests (maybe more in the future)
+* Handles *GET* and *POST* requests (maybe more in the future)
 * Serve local file ressources
 * Define the accessible folders for ressources
 * Generate dynamic *HTML* content via overridden methods.
 * More or less efficient flood protection (has not been tested on large scale)
-* NO https for now
+* No *https* for now

 ### CDynamicHTTPServer
 Implements the base functionalities of a web server that generates dynamic HTML content.
-A subclass of CDynamicHTTPServer may generate content in two ways:
+A subclass of *CDynamicHTTPServer* may generate content in two ways:
-* Using a CWebComposer to generate HTML tags in a string
+* Using a *CWebComposer* to generate *HTML* tags in a string
-* Using a CWebFactory to generate a CWebPage, which is a container of CWebControls
+* Using a *CWebFactory* to generate a *CWebPage*, which is a container of *CWebControls*

-The second method works like ASP, with a view state that enables to transfer a serialized, compressed and eventually crypted (when someone wants to code it) version of the CWebPage between server and client.
-See the documentation of CWebPage for more information.
+The second method works like *ASP*, with a view state that enables to transfer a serialized, compressed and eventually crypted (when someone wants to code it) version of the *CWebPage* between server and client.
+This method enables
+See the documentation of *CWebPage* for more information.

 ### CRemoteControl
 A server/client that acts somewhat like SSH on Linux.
 Enables remote file transfers and remote shell.